Sikerdebaard/coronacheck-tools/README.md

 # Running the tool through docker is quite easy.
 # Just docker run sikerdebaard/coronacheck-tools:latest
 # Optional: add --user `id -u` to change the uid/group of output files to the current user
-> docker run --rm -v /path/to/your/data:/data sikerdebaard/coronacheck-tools:latest dump json /data/qrcode.jpg /data

-# This is how you can validate your QR code
-> docker run --rm -v /path/to/your/data:/data sikerdebaard/coronacheck-tools:latest validate qr /data/qrcode.jpg

 # Example: dumping QR code data to JSON
 > docker run --rm -v /path/to/your/data:/data sikerdebaard/coronacheck-tools:latest dump json /data/qrcode.jpg /data